OctopusDeploy/blog/blog/2023-11/2024-1-deprecated-features/index.md

 Since that time, Azure have introduced dozens of new products and capabilities, many of which Octopus followed up with relevant built-in capabilities.
 In the meantime however, Azure have announced the sunsetting of the original Cloud Service resource, renamed Cloud Services Classic, with the [final retirement date set as August 31, 2024](https://learn.microsoft.com/en-us/lifecycle/products/azure-cloud-services-classic).
 In a little over 6 months teams, that are still relying on this cloud service will be unable to deploy to it at all, with Octopus Deploy or otherwise.

-In preparation for this, over the next six months we will begin to gradually deprecate our support for Azure Cloud Servie Target, Azure Cloud Service Step or Management Certificate account type in new versions of Octopus Server.
+In preparation for this, over the next six months we will begin to gradually deprecate our support for Azure Cloud Service Target, Azure Cloud Service Step or Management Certificate account type in new versions of Octopus Server.
 These Management Certificates have since bee repleased by Azure by the Resource Service authentication model.

-### Migration
+### Migration options
 The reccomended approach by Azure is to migrate to using [Azure Cloud Services Extended Support](https://learn.microsoft.com/en-us/azure/cloud-services-extended-support/overview).
 While this will allow you to continue using your existing application code with minimal changes, the changes require to the deployment model and based on the usage and likely temporary nature means that Octopus is unlikely to support it with the same first-class level that it did for the Clasic services.

+### What to expect
+The Azure Cloud Service Target, Azure Cloud Service Step and Management Certificates will no longer be able to be created and will be made read only.
+Any usage of these will result in in-app warnings.

 Read the original [blog post here](https://octopus.com/blog/azure-management-certs) for background on this change.